Skip to content

 Structure pages for extensibility

 • Lead with the concept, not the implementation.
-Explain what the subsystem does before describing how the built-in plugin does it.
+Explain what the subsystem does before how the built-in plugin does it.

 Subsystem CTA